 In no particular order, here are 40 proven and practical business ideas for men.

-Chosen from across a variety of industries, they will stimulate your creativity, spark your imagination, and set you on the path to success.
+Chosen from various industries, they will stimulate your creativity, spark your imagination, and set you on the path to success.

-Some of the small business ideas for guys are so much fun; they won’t even seem like work.
+Some small business ideas for guys are so much fun; they won’t even seem like work.